 So, if it doesn’t have any cannabinoids, then what is it good for?

-Hemp seed oil is great for cooking and contains essential vitamins, amino acids, and omega-3 fatty acids which are great for helping to reduce inflammation.
+Hemp seed oil is great for cooking and contains essential vitamins, amino acids, and omega-3 fatty acids, which help reduce inflammation.

 Hemp seed oil is often used in beauty and food products, and while it does have an impressive nutrient profile, it does not naturally contain any CBD.